Data-Science-Community-SRM/Hand-Gesture-Recognition-Rock-Paper-Scissor/README.md

 # Hand Gesture Recognition and Modification

 ## The Model
-- This model _(Model_4_classes.h5)_ has been trained to detect 4 classes of objects: Paper, Rock, Scissors and Nothing (in case of none of them) using transfer learning on the InceptionV3 model till layer ‘mixed7’, followed by a Dense layer with 256 nodes (RelU), and a softmax layer with 4 output nodes using Keras with Tensorflow backend.
+- This model _(Model_4_classes.h5)_ has been trained to detect 4 classes of objects: Paper 📜, Rock 🌍 , Scissors ✂ and Nothing(in case of none of them) using transfer learning on the InceptionV3 model till layer ‘mixed7’, followed by a Dense layer with 256 nodes (RelU), and a softmax layer with 4 output nodes using Keras with Tensorflow backend.

 - It was trained using the RMSprop optimizer with a batch size of 32 for 100 epochs.
 Input size of the images were (150, 150, 3).
 The images were rescaled and augmented before training. _(TrainInception_4classes.ipynb)_